florian-bogner/Data-Driven-Businesses-with-SQL/README.md

 6. whether all products offered were actually part of an order
 7. what the price ranges of products are
-8. what the price ranges of order payments are
+8. what the price ranges of order payments are to get a basic understanding of the Magist marketplace.